Toward a new theory of the fractional quantum Hall effect: Theory

 \subsection{Positive background}

 $N$ electrons repel each other by Coulomb forces, therefore a compensating positive background is required to keep them together and to ensure the system electroneutrality.
-As in Refs. \cite{Laughlin83,Ciftja03,Ciftja04,Ciftja11}, I assume that the positive background has the shape of a disk with a uniform charge density $n_s$ and a radius $R=\sqrt{N/\pi n_s}$, \be n_b(\bm r)=n_s\Theta(R-r)=n_s\Theta(\sqrt{N}-x). \ee Here $x=r/a_0$, $\Theta(x)$ is the Heaviside step function, and the length $a_0$, defined as \be \pi n_sa_0^2=1, \ee will be used as the length unit throughout the paper.
-In contrast to other possible options for choosing the length unit (e.g., $l_B$ or $\lambda$, as was done in Refs. \cite{Laughlin83,Levesque84,Ciftja03,Ciftja04,Ciftja11}), $a_0$ does not depend on $B$, which is more convenient for the system behavior analysis at varying magnetic fields (e.g., at different $m$, see discussion in Section \ref{sec:LaughDensLargeN}).
+I will use two physically reasonable models of the positive background density.
+The first model, also used, for example, in Refs. \cite{Laughlin83,Ciftja03,Ciftja04,Ciftja11}, assumes that the positive background has the shape of a disk with a uniform charge density $n_s$ and a radius $R=\sqrt{N/\pi n_s}$, \be n_b^{\rm st}(\bm r)=n_s\Theta(R-r)=n_s\Theta(\sqrt{N}-x). \ee Here $x=r/a_0$, $\Theta(x)$ is the Heaviside step function, and the length $a_0$ is defined as \be \pi n_sa_0^2=1. \ee In the second model, the density profile is smoothed near the disk edge at the length $\sim a_0$, \be n_b^{\rm sm}({\bm r})= n_se^{-x^2}\sum_{k=0}^{N-1}\frac{(x^2)^k}{k!}=n_s\frac{\Gamma(N,x^2)}{\Gamma(N)}=n_s Q(N,x^2), \ee where $\Gamma(N)$ is the Euler Gamma function, $\Gamma(N,z)$ is the incomplete Gamma function, and \be Q(N,x)=\frac{\Gamma(N,x)}{\Gamma(N)} \ee is the regularized incomplete Gamma function.
+The smooth density profile (\ref{dens-smooth}) actually gives a more adequate description of the real density distribution, since in real systems the edge is always smeared over a certain length, for example, over the distance between the 2D gas and the donor layer in GaAs/AlGaAs heterostructures or over the average distance between electrons $a_0$.
+The length $a_0$, defined in (\ref{def-a0}), will be used as the length unit throughout the paper.
+In contrast to other possible options for choosing the length unit (e.g., $l_B$ or $\lambda$, as was done in many publications), $a_0$ does not depend on $B$, which is more convenient for the system behavior analysis at varying magnetic fields, see Section \ref{sec:ExactSolutionNu<1}.